MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-changelog-configuration-trace.md

 description: Learn about the telemetry for monitoring changes to changelog configuration in Business Central
 author: kennienp
 ms.topic: conceptual
-ms.devlang: na
-ms.tgt_pltfrm: na
-ms.workload: na
+ms.service: dynamics365-business-central
 ms.search.keywords: administration, tenant, admin, environment, sandbox, telemetry, data, sensitive ms.date: 10/23/2023 ms.author: kepontop
+ms.reviewer: jswymer
 ---

-# Analyzing Changelog Configuration Changes Telemetry
+# Analyzing changelog configuration changes telemetry

 **INTRODUCED IN:** [!INCLUDE[prod_short](../developer/includes/prod_short.md)] 2023 release wave 2, version 23.0.

 [!INCLUDE[azure-ad-to-microsoft-entra-id](~/../shared-content/shared/azure-ad-to-microsoft-entra-id.md)]

-The [!INCLUDE[prod_short](../developer/includes/prod_short.md)] change log feature lets you track direct modifications a user makes to data in the database.
-You specify each table and field that you want the system to log, and then you activate the change log.
-The change log is based on changes that are made to data in the tables that you track.
+The [!INCLUDE[prod_short](../developer/includes/prod_short.md)] changelog feature lets you track direct modifications a user makes to data in the database.
+You specify each table and field that you want the system to log, and then you activate the changelog.
+The changelog is based on changes that are made to data in the tables that you track.

-For more information about the change log feature, see [Auditing Changes in Business Central](/dynamics365/business-central/across-log-changes).
+For more information about the changelog feature, see [Auditing changes in Business Central](/dynamics365/business-central/across-log-changes).

-Telemetry is logged for the following changes to the configuration of the change log:
+Telemetry is logged for the following changes to the configuration of the changelog:
 - When a field is added to be tracked in the changelog.
 - When changelog configuration for a field is changed.
 - When a field is removed for being tracked in the changelog.

 ## <a name="added"></a>Field added to changelog configuration

-Occurs when a field is added to be tracked in the changelog
+Occurs when a field is added to be tracked in the changelog.

 ### General dimensions